Ask, Seek, Knock. Matthew 7:7

 Our Christian vision for the school

-Our Christian Vision for the school is from the Bible section Matthew 7:7: Ask, Seek, Knock
+Our Christian Vision for the school is taken from the Bible verse in Matthew 7:7: Ask, Seek, Knock

 "Ask and it will be given to you; seek and you will find; knock and the door will be opened to you."

-We have chosen this section of the Bible because we think it fits well with the work of a school; it speaks of opportunity for all and the idea of "opening doors" resonates with Christians and non-Christian alike.
+We have chosen this verse in the Bible, because we think it represents our thinking in school; to be open to ideas: to know that we can ask for and expect help.
+It speaks of opportunity for all and the idea of "opening doors" resonates with Christians and non-Christian alike.

 In addition to our school vision, our school values, taken from the Bible, help to shape and guide us each day.
 Our 7 values are: